Scroll to content

 Intent

-Hoddlesden St Paul’s Church of England primary school aims to provide its pupils with a broad and balanced curriculum, set within a caring and supportive Christian community in which each member of the school is valued and respected and is empowered to reach their full potential.
+Hoddlesden St Paul’s Church of England Primary School aims to provide its pupils with a broad and balanced curriculum, set within a caring and supportive Christian community in which each member of the school is valued, respected, and empowered to reach their full potential.

-At Hoddlesden St Paul’s, we aim to prepare our learners for their future by giving them the opportunities to gain knowledge and develop skills that will equip them for an ever changing digital world.
+At Hoddlesden St Paul’s, we aim to prepare our learners for their future by giving them opportunities to gain knowledge and develop skills that will equip them for an ever-changing digital world.

-The Junior Jam Computing curriculum aims to provide pupils with a progressive and engaging introduction to computing concepts.
+Our Computing curriculum provides pupils with a progressive and engaging introduction to key computing concepts.
 Computing at St Paul’s fosters creativity, critical thinking, and technical proficiency, preparing pupils to understand and engage with technology responsibly.
-The Junior Jam curriculum introduces key skills like programming, media creation, and online safety, designed to evolve as pupils progress through the school years.
-The ultimate goal is to nurture digital literacy and practical computing skills that students can apply in real-world situations, including safe and effective use of technology.
+The curriculum develops essential skills such as programming, media creation, and online safety, with learning designed to build progressively as pupils move through the school.
+Our goal is to nurture digital literacy and practical computing skills that pupils can apply in real-world situations, enabling them to use technology safely, respectfully, and effectively.

-→ Can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation
+→ Understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms, and data representation.

-→ Can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems
+→ Can analyse problems in computational terms, and have repeated practical experience of writing computer programmes in order to solve such problems.

 Computing and DT (Autumn 2 2024)